shengjin/nii-c-MAN/docs/source/algorithm.rst

 Nii-C splits the Markov Chain Monte Carlo into two phases.

-- ``1`` Initial tuning stage (non-Markovian):
+- ``1.
+Initial tuning stage (non-Markovian)``:
     A control system automatically optimizes the temperature ladder of every parallel-tempering chain, and the Gaussian proposal widths for every model parameter in every chain.
 This guarantees an effective temperature spacing and a healthy acceptance rate while the sampler first explores the parameter space.

-- ``2`` Production stage (Markovian): The control system is frozen; the chains revert to standard parallel-tempering MCMC and satisfy detailed balance, ensuring convergence to the target stationary distributions.
+- ``2.
+Production stage (Markovian)``:
+    The control system is frozen; the chains revert to standard parallel-tempering MCMC and satisfy detailed balance, ensuring convergence to the target stationary distributions.

 The figure below summarizes the workflow of the Nii-C code.